Walking is one of the best ways to enjoy sightseeing and sunshine in St. Pete/Clearwater! Here are some ultra-walkable areas to explore:

 St. Pete: One of Florida’s best cities to explore on foot, St. Pete is full of fun and local flavor.
 Discover funky Central Avenue with its many street murals, indie cafes and shops.
 Upscale Beach Drive and the glistening St. Pete waterfront are perfect places to take a stroll.

-Gulfport: Check out Gulfport’s waterfront restaurants and pubs along Shore Boulevard South, as well as nearby cross-streets for plenty of charming dining, gallery and shopping options.
-This tropical little town is chock-full of events, too (don’t miss the annual GeckoFest).
+Gulfport: Check out Gulfport’s waterfront restaurants and pubs along Shore Boulevard South, as well as the main thoroughfare, Beach Boulevard, for charming dining, gallery and shopping options.
+This colorful little town is chock-full of events, too (don’t miss the annual GeckoFest).